 Twenty-one years ago, Toy Story started a revolution.
-Not as a breakthrough in computer animation—though it was that as well— but as a breakthrough in imagination.
+Not as a breakthrough in computer animation—though it was that as well—as a breakthrough in imagination.
 What went on when our backs were turned?
-Once we left the room and shut off the lights, would inanimate objects spring to life, establish political systems, social hierarchies, develop romantic relationships and carry grudges?
+Once we left the room and shut off the lights, would inanimate objects spring to life, establish political systems, social hierarchies, develop romantic relationships, and carry grudges?

-It’s a romantic notion to turn objects into friends with personalities, but those personalities are only as inventive as the humans who conceive of them.
-That is what makes Toy Story, and its subsequent sequels, so magical and The Secret Life of Pets so bland.
-Set in a cartoony version of New York City—somewhat inspired by Dr. Seuss’s tall, slender structures—Secret Life of Pets follows half-a-dozen furry friends as they go about their day after the owners leave for work.
+It’s a romantic notion to turn objects into friends with personalities, but those personalities are only as inventive as the humans who conceive them.
+That’s what makes Toy Story and its subsequent sequels so magical and The Secret Life of Pets so bland.
+Set in a cartoony version of New York City—somewhat inspired by Dr. Seuss’ tall, slender structures—Secret Life of Pets follows half-a-dozen furry friends as they go about their day after the owners leave for work.

 At the center is Max (voiced by Louis C.K.), a loyal terrier who loves his owner, Katie (Ellie Kemper), more than anything in the whole wide world.
 Why wouldn’t he?
 Max is a dog, and dogs are man’s best friends.
 At least they are in the movies.
-Secret Life plays by pre-established rules: dogs are loyal, rodents are hardworking, predators have difficulties suppressing their murderous tendencies, everyone looks up to the elderly and cats are assholes—cats always get a bad rap in movies.
-Standard shorthand that has become tiresome and stifling.
-Only two characters: Gidget (Jenny Slate), a telenovela loving ass-kick Pomeranian, and Snowball (Kevin Hart), a fluffy bunny with murderous intents, are allowed their own individuality.
+Secret Life plays by pre-established rules: dogs are loyal, rodents are hardworking, predators have difficulties suppressing their murderous tendencies, everyone looks up to the elderly, and cats are assholes—cats always get a bad rap in movies—standard shorthand that has become tiresome and stifling.
+Only two characters: Gidget (Jenny Slate), a telenovela-loving ass-kicking Pomeranian, and Snowball (Kevin Hart), a fluffy bunny with murderous intents, are allowed their individuality.

 But back to Max: his life with Katie is perfect until she brings home Duke (Eric Stonestreet), a giant shaggy dog that looks and acts like a clumsy Chewbacca.
-Duke immediately takes over Max’s bed, eats his food and establishes dominance.
-Max retaliates by knocking over Katie’s possessions to blame on Duke.
-The battle continues to the streets where it separates them from the pack and their dog walker.
-Now Duke and Max are in real trouble and must evade capture from Animal Control and tough strays, namely Ozone (Steve Coogan) the leader of a pack of vicious cats.
+Duke immediately takes over Max’s bed, eats his food, and establishes dominance.
+Max retaliates by knocking over Katie’s possessions and blaming it on Duke.
+The battle continues to the streets, where it separates them from the pack and their dog walker.
+Now Duke and Max are in real trouble and must evade capture from Animal Control and tough strays, namely Ozone (Steve Coogan), the leader of a pack of vicious cats.
 Seriously, what do Hollywood studios have against cats?

 This leads Max and Duke to seek the protection of Snowball and his rag-tag band of flushed pets that dwell in the sewers.
-Above ground, Gidget—who has a crush on Max—enlists the help of a falcon, Tiberius (Albert Brooks); the upstairs cat, Chloe (Lake Bell); Max’s dog friends, Buddy (Hannibal Buress) and Mel (Bobby Moynihan); and a wizened old beagle, Pops (Dana Carvey), to rescue Max.
+Back above ground, Gidget—who has a crush on Max—enlists the help of a falcon, Tiberius (Albert Brooks); the upstairs cat, Chloe (Lake Bell); Max’s dog friends, Buddy (Hannibal Buress) and Mel (Bobby Moynihan); and a wizened old beagle, Pops (Dana Carvey).

-And Max could use some rescuing, because this dog has been far too domesticated for an adventure his on.
+And Max could use some rescuing because this dog has been far too domesticated for an adventure of his own.
 From the clutches of a hazing ritual to the New York sewer system, Brooklyn and back, Max and Duke find themselves on a little odyssey.
 There is even a bizarre side trip to a wiener factory, where Max and Duke eat to their heart’s content in a wild and weird musical dance sequence straight out of a Busby Berkeley musical.